Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Civil RightsParks & Recreational AreasWomen.
 In addition, it is included in the Tennessee, The Historical Commission of Metropolitan Nashville and Davidson County series list.
 A significant historical year for this entry is 1914.

 Location.
 36° 9.22′ N, 86° 48.737′ W. Marker is in Nashville, Tennessee, in Davidson County.
 It is in Midtown.
-Marker is on 25th Avenue North just south of Park Plaza, on the right when traveling south.
+It is on 25th Avenue North just south of Park Plaza, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 2018 Park Plaza, Nashville TN 37203, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-HCA Healthcare (about 300 feet away, measured in a direct line); Centennial Park Swimming Pool
+At least 8 other markers are within walking distance of this marker: HCA Healthcare (about 300 feet away, measured in a direct line); Centennial Park Swimming Pool

 Paid Advertisement